 We took a nice trip to Paris for the bank holiday weekend with tons of food and sightseeing in mind.
 Not everyone takes to the city, however its important to spend more than a day there to really grasp what the city is about.
-There are many things to do in Paris, so see below for a few pictures of what we got up to, including the restaurants we visited.
+There are many things to do in Paris, so see below for a few pictures of what we got up to, including the restaurants we visited during our weekend of food and sightseeing in Paris.

 We ate and bought food at a few places during our Parisian weekend.The first bakery we stumbled upon was a few minutes walk from our Hotel.
 This lovely place was called Les Gourmandises D’Eiffel.
 The first thing that attracted us to the bakery was the beautiful array of colourful and delightful looking cakes.
-When you do visit you will get the urge to buy everything on display…trust me if I said I bought more than a few things that lovely morning.
+When you do visit you will get the urge to buy everything on display.

 We visited this restaurant in the Heart of the Rue Cler, food district.
 A few minutes walk from our hotel, this restaurant had a good atmosphere and served good dishes as well.
 The waiters were also friendly.
 We ordered 2 dishes.